Max Kless

 Default to pull.
 Let the user summon the copilot more often than the copilot summons the user.
 If you want to show suggested prompts, do it like a trailhead map: visible, skimmable, easy to ignore.
 The moment suggested prompts become a drip-feed of “next best actions,” you have recreated infinite scroll in a suit.

 Ask for intent, then show work at the right altitude.
 A copilot that jumps straight to output is like a GPS that refuses to show the route.
-You cannot correct what you cannot see.
+You can’t correct what you can’t see.
 Confirm intent in plain language.
 Propose a draft.
 Expose key assumptions compactly.
 Offer deeper rationale only when requested.
 Sometimes you want the view from 30,000 feet.
 Sometimes you want street level.
 Let the user choose.

 Put “done” back into the interface.
 Attention-harvesting systems remove stopping cues.
 Infinite scroll is the canonical example.
-Copilots import the same pattern into work: a sidebar that always has one more suggestion, a chat that never ends, a stream of follow-ups that turns a simple task into a conversation you cannot leave without feeling rude.
+Copilots import the same pattern into work: a sidebar that always has one more suggestion, a chat that never ends, a stream of follow-ups that turns a simple task into a conversation you can’t leave without feeling rude.
 Humane copilots create stopping cues.
 They mark completion.
 They summarize what changed.
 Then they go quiet.

 A small, optional wrap-up is more respectful than five enthusiastic follow-up questions.